The Internet of Things in Transport and Logistics - Does It Make Sense at All?

 The Internet of Things can be used in many ways, depending on the nature of the business and your overall goals.

-State-of-the-art telematics solutions and GPS positioning sensors can be used to collect real-time data to monitor and analyze vehicle performance and driver behaviour, as well as vehicle and load tracking.
-In the mobile application, the transport manager can indicate where a certain location, speed and direction are - to control drivers from unauthorized actions and bad behaviour on and off the road.
+State-of-the-art telematics solutions and GPS positioning sensors can be used to collect real-time data to monitor and analyze vehicle performance, driver behavior, and vehicle and load tracking.
+In the mobile application, the transport manager can indicate where a certain location, speed and direction are - to control drivers from unauthorized actions and bad behavior on and off the road.
 The IoT also gives the manager a clear view of the entire delivery process.

 IoT data can be used to optimize route planning and re-planning, manage fuel consumption and reduce emissions to increase a company's green performance.
 Other points of application are fault detection for maintenance planning, improving road safety and enforcing legal compliance.